Olga Timofeeva

-She is Deputy chairman of the State Duma since 9 October 2017, and represents the Stavropol territory.
-Previously, she was head of the Ecology and Environmental Protection Committee.
+politician.
+Deputy head of the United Russia faction in the State Duma Russia from 26 February 2025 year.

-Deputy State Duma convocation VI and convocation VII, a member of the All-Russia People's Front.
+Deputy State Duma convocation VI and convocation VII and VIII, a member of the All-Russia People's Front.

 Chairman of the Committee state Duma of the Federal Assembly of the Russian Federation on ecology and environmental protection from 5 October 2016 to 9 October 2017.
-Deputy city Duma Stavropol from 12 October 2008 to 22 May 2012.
+Member city Duma Stavropol from 12 October 2008 to 22 May 2012.